Acclaimed filmmaker Dibakar Banerjee’s unconventional film has his name written all over, which has been made in a distinct manner

 With a long take thrilling opening sequence, the film brings in a wow factor making you hooked right in.
 Just after this, you get a revisit to the same sequence and you are thrilled even more.
 This is where you get a sense of what’s happening and you like it.
 However, soon after this the film dips, both in its pace and mood.
 It is here that you would have wished Banerjee did something to maintain the consistency.

-The film at the outset is a simple story of coming to terms with life and realising its worth, even it needs to make drastic sacrifices.
-With the talks of economic class difference and a heart wrenching molestation scene (directed powerfully, so much to give you goosebumps) to showcasing the emptiness of a woman, the film touches many chords, for which you require patience.
+The film at the outset is a simple story of coming to terms with life and realizing its worth, even it needs to make drastic sacrifices.
+With the talks of economic class difference and a heart wrenching molestation scene (directed powerfully, so much to give you goose bumps) to showcasing the emptiness of a woman, the film touches many chords, for which you require patience.

 The same story has plot points very common to your scam related or fraudster films.
 You have this treatment because it’s Banerjee.
 Otherwise this would have been edgy and fast.
 So if you like Banerjee for what he brings to the table, this one’s for you.